Bryan Reynolds Player Props: Pirates vs. Angels

 - The pitching staff for the Angels has a collective 9.2 K/9, the seventh-best in MLB.

-- The Angels' 4.51 team ERA ranks 23rd across all MLB pitching staffs.
+- The Angels have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).

-- Angels pitchers combine to surrender 116 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Angels pitchers combine to give up 120 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).

-- The righty last appeared in relief on Saturday, when he threw five innings against the Houston Astros, allowing four earned runs while giving up five hits.
+- The lefty last pitched on Sunday against the Houston Astros, when he threw six innings, allowing four earned runs while giving up five hits.

+- In 17 games this season, the 24-year-old has put up a 4.42 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.